Google Fonts

 In this example, the @font-face

-declarations are generated into the styles.css
+declarations are generated into the fonts.css

 file.
 If the file already exists, the code is appended to the file content.
 If you want to insert the code in a different place, use the placeholder